johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   - Hawking's fear of extraterrestrial civilizations
   - Human civilization as on the "final second" on the "last day" of the cosmic year
   - Guns Germs and Steel as a bad explanation
-  - Domesday argument:
+  - Domesday argument
   - AI supremacy: Universality implies that, in every important sense, humans and AIs will be other than equal.

 - Hero List:
   - Popper
   - Fallibilists

-- Books main argument is that all progress (theoretical and practical) come from creating better explanations.
+- Books main argument is that all progress (theoretical and practical) comes from creating better explanations.
-  This activity is both uniquely human and a fundamental fact about reality at the most "impersonal cosmic" level.
+  This activity is both uniquely human AND a fundamental fact about reality at the most "impersonal cosmic" level.
   The relationship between the cosmic and the human is a hint of the central role in _people_ in the cosmic scheme of things.

 - Although progress has no end (unbounded) it does have a beginning.